debugmen/debugmen.github.io/_posts/2022-02-18-enabot_series_part_1.md

 4. Crack.sh would crack a descrypt hash for $100

 I went with option 4.
-The amount of time and/or energy needed (literal energy from graphics cards and CPU's) would be way over $100, and my friends agreed to split the cost with me if they could help hack the Ebo.
-This was just a no brainer.
-A few day later, I have the password.
+The amount of time and/or energy needed (literal energy from graphics cards and CPU's) would be way over $100

     fz@2019*